Canon 1D vs Nikon D3100

 |Nikon D5000« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Nikon D5000|

 So what is the bottom line?
 Which of the two cameras – the Canon 1D or the Nikon D3100 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D: